 With AR and VR potential to create a virtual simulation of just about every facet of manufacturing process, the effect of its use could be truly revolutionary.

-So let’s now examine some of the most prominent use cases for augmented and virtual reality in manufacturing and discover how it can add value to business.
+So let’s now examine some of the interesting use cases for augmented and virtual reality in manufacturing and discover how these technologies can add value to the business.